 The Children of Rain was a contemporary folk group, originally a trio with Pam Meacham and her brother Denis, along with Alan Ross, from 1966 through ’67.
-The group whittled down to the duo of Pam and Alan shortly before Dot Records released the group’s 45 rpm single “Get Together” (45-16868) in the spring of 1966, which preceded the Youngbloods’ hit of the same song by a year.
+The group whittled down to the duo of Pam and Alan shortly before Dot Records released the group’s 45 rpm single “Get Together” (45-16868) in the spring of 1966, which preceded the Youngbloods’ initial release of the same song by a year.
 Denis Meacham continued to write and play on other Children of Rain studio sessions during the group’s brief tenure, including Pam and Alan’s Philips Records release under their new name Ross Legacy (“Makes You Wanna Sigh”) in 1969.

 In addition, three song collections of Children of Rain original material were produced on acetate: at Dick Charles studio, Olmsted Recording, and Delta Recording Corp.
 As the group was to discover 51 years later, at least one of their Delta Recording Corp. acetates survived, winding up in an online record store in Illinois.

 “We were primarily a songwriting and recording group, with live performance a distant second.
-In the two years of our official existence as The Children of Rain, we played out three times and almost a fourth.
-Each instance a hilarious event of almost mythic catastrophe.
+In the two years of our official existence as the Children of Rain, we played out three times and almost a fourth -- each instance a hilarious event of almost mythic catastrophe.

 In the dead of winter 1965-66, we were asked by Pam’s godfather, well-known radio personality Jim Ameche, to sing for a father-daughter luncheon at a swanky Westchester County girls school in Tuxedo Park, N.Y., that his daughter attended.
 Pam and Denis were both used to getting up and singing comfortably in front of people.
 Not me.
 It was my first public performance with anything less than the size of a glee club.